 Subaru is the master of the outdoors after Jeep, and virtually any Scoobie hatchback, wagon, or crossover can handle trekking through muddy or snowy national park trails.
 Some models that come to mind are the Subaru Outback, Crosstrek, Forester, and Impreza hatchback.
 Also, with their large, flat cargo area and folding rear seats, they can easily double as your sleeping space.

 Want something a bit more unique for your camping adventure?
 You likely won't see very many VW Golf SportWagens at the campgrounds.
-With its available all-wheel drive, 860-1,883 liters of cargo room, and comfortable ride, there's not much this small wagon can't do.
+With its available all-wheel drive, 860-1,883 litres of cargo room, and comfortable ride, there's not much this small wagon can't do.
 Like the Subaru models, the SportWagen has a large, flat cargo area with the rear seats folded, making it a great spot to sleep for roughing-it campers.

 As a middle-of-the-road camper, you prefer an air mattress or cot to snoozing on the ground in just a sleeping bag.
 You also need a bigger tent, and like to bring along some of your household conveniences, like a small cooking stove, decent pots and pans, and food.
 You're not quite roughing it, but you're not glamping either.